 Dark chocolate and cacao (unroasted cacao beans) contain cocoa polyphenols, a type of antioxidant found in plants that was found to improve calmness and contentedness in a study where people received a dark chocolate drink mix.
 Raw cacao powder and nibs do not contain added sugar and can be used in smoothies.
 Cacao and cocoa powder can contain toxic heavy metals, depending on the brand.
 These won't be listed on the label, so check out independent lab testing such as Consumer Labs before buying.

 My personal favorite dessert substitute is this raw cacao smoothie made by blending one frozen banana, 2 tablespoons of raw cacao, 3 cups of water (or almond milk, soymilk, or hemp milk), 1 teaspoon of Dulse flakes, and 6 to 8 dried dates (optional).
 You can also add in a half cup of blueberries or kale or spinach.

-8. Pumpkin seeds.
 A quarter-cup contains almost half the daily recommended dose for magnesium, an essential mineral to protect you from depression and anxiety.
-Pumpkin seeds also contain zinc, plant-based omega-3 fatty acids, and tryptophan, which helps promotes sleep.
+Pumpkin seeds also contain zinc, plant-based omega-3 fatty acids, and tryptophan, which help promote sleep.